bitshiftnetau/php_exercises/README.md

 ## Purpose

-The purpose of this repo is to illustrate a basic level of competency in the PHP language and to accompany the blog posts made on bitshift.net.au, which the author hopes will serve the community of novice programmers and therefore the greater software community.
+The purpose of this repo is to illustrate a basic level of competency in the PHP language and to accompany the blog posts (soon to be made) on bitshift.net.au, which the author hopes will serve the community of novice programmers and therefore the greater software community.

 So far, there are several projects dealing with basic concepts like functions, conditionals, switch-case, jump-tables, associative arrays, and so on...